oliveirabruno01/babyagi-asi/README.md

 BabyAGI is a pared-down version of the original [Task-Driven Autonomous Agent](https://twitter.com/yoheinakajima/status/1640934493489070080?s=20) (Mar 28, 2023, by @yoheynakajima)

-BASI is a modified version of BabyAGI created to show how LLMs can perform in the real world.
+Christine is a modified version of BabyAGI-asi.

 Made with focus by [@LatentLich](https://twitter.com/LatentLich)